ucsb-cs16/s20/_info/syllabus.md

 ### Are any scores dropped?

-I will drop your lowest quiz score.
-I will not drop any labs, exams, etc.
+I will drop the lowest two quizzes.
+For late labs, you will receive a 15% penalty for each day the lab is late (deadlines are strict, and it's considered a day late even if it's only late by 1 minute).

 ## Grade assignment policy